 Chef Elizabeth Falkner - Biography

-Recognizing the need for a contemporary pastry shop in the Bay Area, Falkner opened Citizen Cake in 1997 (a nod to Orson Welles and a wink to her own cinemaphile inclinations).
-Ten years later, she published Demolition Desserts: Recipes from Citizen Cake followed by Cooking Off The Clock five years after that.
-In 2005, she was nominated for a James Beard Award.
-Falkner continued exploring her savory side with the opening of a second restaurant, Orson, in 2008, conceptually blurring the lines between sweet and savory and exploring familiar and iconic dishes with characteristic flair.
+Recognizing the need for a contemporary pastry shop in the Bay Area, Falkner opened Citizen Cake in 1997.
+Ten years later, she published Demolition Desserts: Recipes from Citizen Cake, and followed that up with Cooking Off the Clock in 2012.
+Falkner continued exploring her savory side with the opening of her second restaurant, Orson, in 2008, conceptually blurring the lines between sweet and savory and exploring familiar and iconic dishes with characteristic flair.

-Even as fame and recognition follow her—from the Michelin Guide to Women Chefs & Restaurateurs, who appointed Falkner president, to appearances as both contestant and judge on “Iron Chef America”—Falkner has maintained active involvement in issues of social justice, childhood nutrition, and human rights.
-In 2012, she moved to New York and opened two successful Italian restaurants.
-The same year she placed first in the Freestyle category at the World Pizza Competition in Naples, Italy.
-She currently is working on writing a memoir along with media projects online and on television.
+And even as fame and recognition follow her—from the Michelin Guide to appearances as both contestant and judge on “Iron Chef America”—Falkner has maintained active involvement in issues of social justice, childhood nutrition, and human rights.
+In 2012, she moved to New York City to open pizzeria Krescendo in Brooklyn, followed by Italian Bistro Corvo Bianco on the Upper West Side.
+The same year, she won first prize at the World Pizza Championships in Naples, Italy.

 Falkner is now working on a memoir, motivational speaking, competing, participating in industry events like the International Chefs Congress, and developing other projects with her company Falk!
 Yeah Productions.